 The plant has few disease issues, but rust may become a problem.
 There are rust resistant varieties that will reduce the chance of the fungus appearing in your crop.

 For heavily grazed areas, broadcast successive sowings spaced two weeks apart.
 If you accidentally let ryegrass cover crops go to seed, use a recommended specific herbicide.
-Your county extension can refer you to the appropriate formulation and method of application.
+Your county extension service can refer you to the appropriate formulation and method of application.